rubypoint/mtconnect-qif-demo/readme.md

     python3 mtconnect/log_processor.py logs/mtc_client.log -o logs/xml_only.xml
     ```

+## Future Work

+This initial effort focused on establishing the methods to pass feature traceability information through a device, using MTConnect.
+Future work will focus on a couple areas:

+1. **Data model for feature attribute data**: The schema used in this demonstration for seeding g-code with QIF feature information is not robust.
+There are a least 2 cases that would not be handled properly: (1) when a give surface participates in more than one feature, and (2) when a single line of g-code covers only a partial feature.
+The first case can arguable be handled by the current schema, but the second case is definitely a weakness.
+2. **Methods to seed g-code with feature attribute data**: For this demonstration, the attribute data was added manually to the g-code.
+Future efforts will need to ensure that this is the natural outcome of a streamlined software workflow.
+More engagement with CAM software providers is needed in this area.

 ## References

 The QIF and NC data used to set up this demonstrator were taken from this publicly available dataset: [Design, Manufacturing, and Inspection Data for a Box Assembly - Catalog](https://catalog.data.gov/dataset/design-manufacturing-and-inspection-data-for-a-box-assembly-9b03e).
 Big thanks to the [Manufacturing Technology Centre (MTC)](https://www.the-mtc.org/) and [NIST](https://www.nist.gov/) for their research and efforts in this area!